 2015 Criteria Developments

 The illusion of listening?: To the Baldrige Program's credit, they have reached out more than perhaps ever before.
-But soliciting input and listening with an open mind are not the same.
+But soliciting input and listening with an open mind are not the same thing.
 In fact, the type of improvement feedback solicited was narrowed to only a few topics.
 History indicates that the Criteria will retain most flaws and introduce new ones.
 Update: It did just that.

 Why Criteria Terminology Changes are Necessary: In May of 2014, about 50 Baldrige Senior Examiners and Judges participated in a work session to analyze Criteria terminology including 'work systems', 'work processes', 'innovation', 'alignment', and 'integration'.
 The participants represented more than 500 years of Baldrige experience.
 Baldrige Program officials facilitated the session in Gaithersburg.
 All of these terms were unanimously reported as being confusing and/or difficult to understand.
 So . . ., if the experts find these terms to be difficult to understand, how can the applicants possibly understand them?